bountyhunter1568/bountyhunter1568/README.md

 # Welcome to my GitHub Page
-- CTF Player for the UW-W Cyberhawks
-- I also develop some small things on the side
+- I develop some small things on the side

 ## CTFs
 A list of the CTFs I have competed in